Drawings for Africa

 Inspired to get involved, I began working on a series of small drawings that I intended to sell in an effort to raise money to help elephants.
 At the same time, my concern for the condition of African wildlife led me back to college, where I studied wildlife and geospatial science.
 Caught up in the rigor of my coursework, I shelved the art project, with the intention of coming back to it.

 In 2017, I had the opportunity to start drawing again.
 This time with the aid of a strong environmental science education and new self-taught drawing skills.
-It is my hope that the knowledge and skills that I have learned along the way, will enable me to contribute to the protection of Africa’s megafauna.
+It is my hope that the knowledge that I have learned in my journey of life thus far, will enable me to contribute to the protection of Africa’s megafauna.

 Initial Test Drawings

 Drawings for Africa (DFA) is a mixed media project, integrating drawing, graphic design, and other art forms.
 The aim is to capture the essence of the animals depicted, while accentuating those features that make them so beautiful and so captivating.
 In so doing, I hope to foster a greater appreciation for African wildlife within the viewer, so that they may feel the full tragedy of poaching, and recognize the magnitude of what we stand to lose if we do not curb the poaching epidemic, minimize habitat loss, and resolve human wildlife conflict.
 I want to inspire people to push through barriers of indifference and passivity to act in ways that promote the well-being of African wildlife.